-The following charts highlight the components of the change in cash and cash equivalents for operating, investing and financing activities for full years 2018, 2017 and 2016.
+The following charts highlight the components of the change in cash and cash equivalents for operating, investing and financing activities for full years 2019, 2018 and 2017.

-In 2018, the Company generated \$4.6 billion of cash provided by operating activities which was \$1.2 billion higher than prior year primarily driven by higher cash-generating income which includes the impact of a lower income tax rate, partially offset by lower working capital and other activities.
-In 2017, the Company generated \$3.5 billion of cash provided by operating activities which was \$431 million higher than 2016 primarily driven by \$250 million in voluntary contributions in 2016 to the Company's qualified pension plans and higher net earnings in 2017, partially offset by payments related to restructuring activities.
+In 2019, the Company generated \$4.9 billion of cash provided by operating activities, which was \$209 million higher than prior year primarily driven by favorable working capital activities and higher cash-generating income.
+In 2018, the Company generated \$4.6 billion of cash provided by operating activities, which was \$1.2 billion higher than the prior year primarily driven by higher cash-generating income which included the impact of a lower income tax rate, partially offset by lower working capital and other activities.

-In 2018, net cash used in investing activities was \$1.7 billion, an increase of \$189 million from the prior year primarily driven by an increase in net investment purchases, partially offset by lower property additions and higher proceeds from property dispositions.
-In 2017, net cash used in investing activities was \$1.5 billion, a decrease of \$303 million from 2016 primarily driven by lower property additions.
+In 2019, net cash used in investing activities was \$2.1 billion, an increase in net spend of \$418 million from the prior year primarily driven by an increase in net purchases of short-term investments.
+In 2018, net cash used in investing activities was \$1.7 billion, an increase of \$189 million from the prior year primarily driven by an increase in net short-term investment purchases, partially offset by lower property additions and higher proceeds from property dispositions.

+In 2019, net cash used in financing activities was \$2.6 billion, which represents an increase in net spend of \$148 million from the prior year primarily due to lower proceeds from debt issuances and higher debt repayments, partially offset by lower share repurchases.
 In 2018, net cash used in financing activities was \$2.5 billion, which represents an increase of \$321 million from the prior year primarily driven by higher share repurchases, partially offset by higher net debt issued.
-In 2017, net cash used in financing activities was \$2.2 billion, which represented an increase in spending of \$911 million from 2016 primarily driven by higher share repurchases and lower net debt issued, partially offset by the repayment of seller-financed assets in the prior year.